MetaEmbed: Scaling Multimodal Retrieval at Test-Time with Flexible Late Interaction: Introduction

 \section{Introduction}

-Multimodal embedding models play an essential role in image search~\citep{gordo2016deep}, visual question answering~\citep{hu2018learning, zheng2021knowledge} and visual document retrieval~\citep{ColPali}, where models project heterogeneous inputs, such as images and texts, into a unified representation space.
+Multimodal embedding models play an essential role in image search~\citep{gordo2016deep}, visual question answering~\citep{hu2018learning, zheng2021knowledge} and visual document retrieval~\citep{ColPali}, where models project heterogeneous inputs into a unified representation space.
 While existing methods, including CLIP~\citep{CLIP}, BLIP~\citep{BLIP} and SigLIP~\citep{SigLIP} have demonstrated superior performance in cross-modal retrieval, their performance remains limited in scenarios where the inputs involve complex and diverse instructions.
 Thanks to recent advances in building embeddings through foundation vision-language models (VLMs), one could apply contrastive learning on the extracted embedding from the hidden states of the last layer of a VLM to learn meaningful multimodal representations while retaining pre-trained knowledge.

 Despite growing progress in multimodal embedding VLMs, the common practice of condensing the entire query and candidate into a single vector is not an optimal choice, as fine-grained details are lost between modalities~\citep{yao2022filip, thrush2022winoground} and this process has theoretical limitations~\citep{weller2025theoretical}.
 In text retrieval, ColBERT~\citep{khattab2020colbert} introduced a multi-vector late interaction mechanism that retains multiple token-level embeddings and uses a lightweight scoring between query and document token representations.
 This approach preserves significantly more contextual information than single-vector methods while still allowing independent encoding of queries and documents, and has motivated a recent trend of devising multi-vector embeddings for multimodal retrieval~\citep{ColPali, xu2025llama, jinaembedding}.
-Despite their effectiveness, multi-vector methods incur substantial efficiency costs in terms of \textit{index size}, \textit{retrieval latency} and \textit{feasibility}.
-In these methods, each image is encoded into hundreds of patch embeddings, and each query text into several token embeddings, all of which must be stored and compared during retrieval.
-This results in large index sizes and slower retrieval processing.
-Moreover, multimodal-to-multimodal retrieval becomes impractical where both query and candidate sides have images, as similarity computation for each pair of query and candidate involves interactions between thousands of query tokens and thousands of candidate tokens, making both training and inference prohibitive due to computational demands.